-The Executive Committee Meeting will be on Friday, October 9.
 Committee members and guests do not need to register for the Annual Meeting if you ONLY plan to attend the Executive Meeting on Friday.
-The Committee will be having a social on the evening of Thursday, October 8, at the conclusion of the Annual Meeting.
-More details will be sent to Committee members.

 If you registered for the annual meeting prior to the March 13 postponement announcement, your registration will be rolled forward to the new dates.

-For registrations received after March 13, cancellations received by September 23 are subject to a 15% service charge.
-Cancellations after September 23 will be charged the entire registration fee, but substitutions are always welcome.
+Cancellations received by October 1, 2020, are subject to a 15% service charge.
+Cancellations after October 1, will be charged the entire registration fee, but substitutions are always welcome.

 Contact Melinda with questions.